the Terrible Teens

 • get your dog to calm down and listen!

-I’ve helped many young dogs with these issues!
+I’ve helped so many young dogs with these issues.

 MEETING more NEEDS

-Providing appropriate outlets for typical dog and breed behaviors, plus more mental and sensory enrichment.
+Providing appropriate outlets for typical dog and breed behaviors plus other forms of enrichment always helps with unwanted behaviors.

 MANAGEMENT

-Preventing the practice of unwanted behaviors by managing the dog’s environment.
+Preventing the practice of unwanted behaviors makes training easier and faster.
+We do this by adding or changing things in the dog’s environment.

 Positive TRAINING